ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Initialization and bootstrapping {#ts-initialization}

-Since the mandatory registration checks rely on having registered Signed Statements for the registration policy and trust anchors, Transparency Services MUST support at least one of the three following bootstrapping mechanisms:
+Since the mandatory Registration checks rely on having registered Signed Statements for the Registration Policy and trust anchors, Transparency Services MUST support at least one of the three following bootstrapping mechanisms:

 - A built-in default Registration Policy and default trust anchors;
-- Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing registration checks
+- Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing Registration checks
 - An out-of-band authenticated management interface

 ### Append-only Log